-Today we have a guest post from Bryan Caporicci of Sprouting Photographer.
+Today we have a guest post from Bryan Caporicci of Sprout Studio.
 We’ve all heard the saying “failing to plan is planning to fail” and we know it’s truth, yet so many photographers still run their businesses day-to-day without putting much time and effort into creating a plan.
 In the busyness of shooting, editing, having meetings, writing emails and making phone calls, we need to set aside time to work on our business instead of just working in our business.
 We often think of running a marketing campaign in the “off” season to get more business when things are slow, but by then it’s too late; the time to run the campaign was two months ago so that your phone is ringing now.
 Simply put, you need to market in the “on” season so that it generates interest in your “off” season.
 The key is to be intentional and premeditated with your marketing plan so that you can be hitting the right market at the right time in a consistent manner.
 I suggest taking some time this week to look at a month-by-month calendar for the next 12 months and put together a marketing calendar.
-If you need help with this, Design Aglow has a great Marketing & PR Guide & Calendar.
+If you need help with this, Design Aglow has a great Planner to get you on track.
 Here are the three steps I recommend for designing your marketing calendar:

 The Internet has been great for spreading ideas and reaching an audience, and I would certainly recommend incorporating an online component to the promotion of your campaigns (Facebook ads, Twitter, e-newsletters, etc).
 Let’s not throw the baby out with the bathwater though… it’s important to consider a strong offline component to your marketing initiatives as well.
 Here are 25 ways you can gain local awareness and recognition.
 Each idea could be strategically tied to a specific campaign or be used independently to build your brand locally: